 Advertisement

 Tata Nano: Why Ratan Tata's Dream of Affordable Car for Masses Was A Half Success

-Ratan Tata launched the Tata Nano Project in 2009 to change the fate of widening the middle class in India by offering affordable personal transport solution
+Ratan Tata launched the Tata Nano Project in 2009 to change the fate of the widening middle class in India by offering affordable personal transport solution

 Instagram@#RatanTata

 Ratan Tata, former chairman of Tata Group, passed away on October 9.
 The 86-year-old industrialist was in a critical condition and was admitted to the Breach Candy Hospital in Mumbai on Monday.
 The Padma Vibhushan awardee was best known for his ability to turn vision into reality.
 He has left a legacy that goes far beyond his businesses.
-Perhaps the best example that speaks volumes about his economic understanding of Indian society is the Tata Nano car.
+Perhaps the example that speaks volumes about his economic understanding of Indian society is the Tata Nano car.

+Advertisement